 Jubilo 301-312, Inferno 301-306 and Mølla 119-124 are reserved for members of Hankattforeningen st. 1902, Foreningen Hunkatten and Sangkoret Lærken.
 Inferno 307-312 are reserved for female students.
-These apartments and rooms in Studentheimen are exempt from the rules of allocation in these regulations.
+These rooms in Studentheimen are exempt from the rules of allocation in these regulations.

-5. Allocation of double and family apartments.
+5. Allocation of couple- and family apartments.

 Students on parental leave are entitled to live in their family apartment during the leave period, but no longer than the maxium period of residence.
 See point 2.6 above.

 Students with family members from overseas must submit their residence permit and travel documentation in order to be considered for a couple- or family apartment.